Seven Deadly Sins (novel series): Miranda Stevens

 Miranda is a smart, shy girl who has a huge crush on Kane Geary and is the redheaded friend of Harper.
 She spends most of the series being a tag-along and dreaming about a relationship with Kane.
 When Harper turns mute after the accident she wants her best friend back and tries to win her over.
 While tutoring Adam she's about to tell Kane her true feelings when she sees him with Harper.
 She knows that Harper has a crush on Adam and she ends up having a fling with him.
 At the end of "Sloth" she tells Harper that she is there if she wants to talk and goes on with her life.
-In "Gluttony" she goes to Vegas for her birthday and thinks its terrible after a bad spa-day, she thinks it will be the worst birthday ever until Kane sets her up with Jackon.
+In "Gluttony" she goes to Vegas for her birthday and thinks its terrible after a bad spa-day, she thinks it will be the worst birthday ever until Kane sets her up with Jackson.
 Her date is ruined when Kane turns him in as a drug-dealer and thinks that he is trying to make her birthday terrible.
 She really gets her wish when Kane says that he likes her and after a bad fight with Harper she realizes she needs to keep what she has.